harshapalnati/Gitfox/README.md

 GitFox is an open-source project.
 It is strictly not for sale or commercial use.
 Any attempts to monetize or sell GitFox violate its intended purpose.

 Disclaimer: GitFox is an independently developed open-source project and is not affiliated with, endorsed by, or associated with any other similar platform.
-This project is released under the MIT License, and it is the responsibility of contributors and users to ensure compliance with relevant laws and regulations.
+This project is released under the Apache License, and it is the responsibility of contributors and users to ensure compliance with relevant laws and regulations.

 ---
 ## 2. Installation and Setup